NPacha/NicolesChocolates/unit_3/w15d03/homework/React_Groceries_&_HFB/README.md

 ## Submission Guidelines

-- React Groceries and Happy Fun Ball Must be submitted no later than before the start of next class.
+- React Groceries Must be submitted no later than **February 2nd**.
 - Your app must run without syntax errors

 ## Hungry for more